nuggreat/kOS-scripts/Staging Examples/3) Resources/OVERVIEW.md

 There are two forms of this method.
 The filtered form only examines the resources of active engines.
-The unfiltered form examines the resources of all engines.
+The unfiltered form examines the resources of all engines regardless of engine status.